weslumundo/Mahjong/readme.txt

 -Clearly mark which buttons will remove progress
 -When win prompt name to write to scoreboard
 --3 letters?
+-board layout Change
+--starts with default chosen in settings
+--arrow clicks or dropdown

 Settings
--Music? toggle
+-several different profiles
+-lock after changes for a few days?
+--stretch goal to make txt method usable with larger player base -Music? toggle
 -Sound effect toggle
 -Animation Speed